Patient & Visitor Handbook

 - Volunteer Driver Program: Volunteer drivers use their own vehicles and provide transportation within the City of Kawartha Lakes and to other areas.
 This service is for people who do not require assistance to use regular transportation.
 Those who use the volunteer services include seniors and special needs clients such as those on fixed incomes.

 - Specialized Transportation Service: Specialized Transportation includes non-emergency stretcher/wheelchair transfer vehicles, wheelchair accessible vans and other vans.
 This program is for individuals with wheelchairs, those requiring non-emergency stretcher transfers or additional attendant service due to frailty.
+These vehicles can also accommodate a family member or care support staff person.

 Community Care’s transportation is pre-booked and fee-for-service, with costs generally based on kilometers travelled.
 For more information and rates, call 705-324-7323 or visit www.ccckl.ca